 I'm considering rewriting some existing C code using C++ and Qt.
 In the C code poll is used to check for input from several sources, and each source has a timeout value and some specific behaviour tied to it.
 For instance

-• after 5 minutes silence on intput0 we assume the other side is dead and we try to re-establish contact
+intput0we assume the other side is dead and we try to re-establish contact - we expect clients to connect to

 This sort of thing isn't too difficult test, by using LD_PRELOAD and "hiding" the involved system functions (poll, gettimeofday) one can (somewhat) easily control passage of time and trigger timeouts.